 The house of Anne of Cleves

 Another place which you really just have to visit is the house formerly owned by Anne of Cleves, although she never actually lived there.
 It’s a 16th century timber-framed house that formed part of her divorce settlement and it sits next to another very fine half-timbered house.
+Also owned by The Sussex Archaeological Society, the house and gardens are open to the public and include a Tudor-style garden, authentic interior furniture, and a small museum.
+All of which makes this another interesting part of your journey back in time in Lewes.

 Southover Grange

 Lewes’ 15th century bookshop is every book lover’s dream.
 Stacked to the beamed rafters with books, including a significant collection of second-hand and collectors’ books, this is the sort of place you dive into for a long, long time.
+It’s one of a number of independent bookshops in the town.

 Harvey’s Brewery

-Lewes is almost synonymous with Harvey’s.
+Lewes is almost synonymous with beer and Harvey’s Brewery.
 The brewery is an iconic Lewes landmark as well as being the oldest independent brewery in Sussex.
 It’s been a family business since 1790 and situated at its current premises at Bridge Wharf since 1838.
 Now in the hands of the 9th generation, it’s a brewery that has survived family tragedy, fire, floods, and decline but now seems to be going from strength to strength.
 They do some tours of the brewery and they also now have a shop in Cliffe High Street.
 And you simply cannot visit Lewes without trying some of their beer!

 Lewes Railway Nature Reserve